dfds/roadmap/RFCs/DFDS-Standard #001 REST API.md

 Use OpenAPI 3 as API definition format.
 OpenAPI 2 is also fine if your tooling is not OpenAPI 3 ready.
 Always use git to keep the definition versioned.
 The git version is always the authoritative version.

+### Publishing

+Services should **not** generate the API definition from code and instead validate the code using the contract.
+This is to avoid unintentionally breaking the API by for example changing the variable type of a class member.

 ### Versioning

 All APIs must be versioned.
 The version must be set as the first element in the URL, and be a single positive whole number prefixed with `v`.
 You must bump the version if there are any breaking changes between releases.